-For example, the narwhal tusk is unique in all the world.
-Not only is it the only straight tusk, it’s also the only tooth that seems designed for sensitivity.
+For example, the narwhal tusk is unique in the entire world.
+Not only is it the only straight tusk, but it’s also the only tooth that seems designed for sensitivity.

 The narwhal tusk is actually a tooth from the upper jaw that instead of growing downward grows forward through the skull.
 The tusk we see is almost always on the left side.
 The right tooth also grows forward, but usually isn’t long enough to be visible.
 The tusk grows in a spiral, unlike any other tooth known.

-The uniqueness of the narwhal tusk has led researchers to wonder what is the purpose of this miraculous tooth.
+The uniqueness of the narwhal tusk has led researchers to wonder what the purpose of this miraculous tooth is.

 Narwhals Are Underwater Peacocks (or Rams)